 An improved upper mesh wraps the foot to support the heel and midfoot better.
 At the same time, the forefoot mesh is left a little looser to allow more room in the toe box and improve breathability.

 - Great cushion and support for long runs

 - Lightweight and breathable

 - Roomy toe box for wider feet

 - Toe box too roomy for narrow feet

 - Not as responsive for speed runs

-The New Balance 1080v9 has set the bar on superior cushion with its laser engraved fresh foam midsole.
-The toe box is also nice and roomy for those with wider feet, however, it has been noted by some that it may be more narrow than previous versions.
+The New Balance 1080v10 has raised the bar on superior cushioning with its laser-engraved fresh foam midsole.
+The toe box is also nice and roomy for those with wider feet.
+However, it has been noted by some that the 1080v10 may be narrower than previous versions.

-The mesh on 1080v9 has been improved, minimizing the amount of mesh overlay which also makes it a lighter weight shoe and has improved its appearance.
-The redesigned jacquard upper mesh, however, has been developed to provide improved support, comfort, and a airier feel.
+The mesh on 1080v10 has been improved, minimizing the amount of mesh overlay to make it lighter and improve its appearance.
+The redesigned jacquard upper mesh, however, has been developed to provide improved support, comfort, and an airier feel.

-The outsole of the 1080v9 is made a very durable blown rubber and has extra groove throughout to help it flex and improve responsiveness.
+The outsole of the 1080v10 is made of a very durable blown rubber, and has extra grooves throughout to help it flex and improve responsiveness.
 The design of the sole shows the different areas of impact during running, increasing support to those areas impacted the most.